utdata/rwdir/docs/08-plots-more.md

 ## On your own: Facet wrap

 1. Create a section about doing a facet wrap on your own.
-1. Take the "On your own" plot that you made earlier (The school spending for Gulf states) and apply a `facet_wrap()` here.
+1. Take the "On your own" plot that you made earlier (The other states that you chose) and apply a `facet_wrap()` here.
 You were instructed to save the plot into an R object, so you should be able to use that.
 1. Remove the legend since each mini chart is labeled.